Max Palevsky: Scientific Data Systems

 Palevsky felt that ten percent of the market of small to medium size scientific and process control computers was being totally neglected.
 He started looking for venture capital to start a company to address this market, and through contacts from the University of Chicago was able to raise $1 million from Arthur Rock and the Rosenwald family of the Sears Roebuck fortune.
 He left Packard Bell with eleven associates from the computer division to found Scientific Data Systems of California in September 1961.

 Within a year they introduced the SDS 910, which made the company profitable.
 Initially, it targeted scientific and medical computing markets.
 From 1962 to 1965, the company introduced seven computers, all of them commercial successes.
 On March 15, 1966, they introduced the Sigma 7, the first of a family of machines that marked the full-scale entry of the company into new areas of business data processing, time sharing, and multiprocessing.
 The Sigma 7 had business capabilities because the once-separate disciplines of business and scientific electronic data processing had developed to the point where one machine could handle both.
 SDS captured a little more than two per cent of the overall digital computer market in 1966 and continued to grow with the market.

-Palevsky sold SDS to Xerox in May 1969 for $920 million, with Arthur Rock's assistance, at which time he became a director and chairman of the Executive Committee of Xerox Corporation.
+Palevsky sold SDS to Xerox in May 1969 for $920 million, with Arthur Rock's assistance, at which time he became a director and chairman of the executive committee of Xerox Corporation.
 Palevsky's initial investment of $60,000 in SDS became nearly $100 million at the sale.
 He retired as a director of Xerox in May 1972.

-Political donor
+Politics

 In 1972 Palevsky donated $319,000 to George McGovern, and in 1973 he managed Tom Bradley's first successful campaign for mayor of Los Angeles.
 He made numerous friends and allies on the California political scene, including former governor Gray Davis, and was elected to serve on Common Cause's National Governing Board in 1973.
 Many were dismayed at Palevsky's $1 million contribution in support of California Proposition 25, a campaign-finance reform initiative.
 He said to Newsweek: "I am making this million-dollar contribution in hopes that I will never again legally be allowed to write huge checks to California political candidates."

+Despite his membership in the Malibu Mafia, Palvesky was less willing to support other Malibu Mafia members in efforts such as their fight to break up Big Oil.
+In 1980, Palevsky would break with other members of the Malibu Mafia who made efforts to aid the U.S. Presidential campaigns of Ted Kennedy and John B. Anderson, and supported the re-election campaign of Jimmy Carter.

 Palevsky raised funds in 2007 to help Barack Obama with the 2008 United States presidential election.